ashgupta1971/DualBootLinuxMint/install-win10.md

 1. Create a folder *C:\Users\johndoe\Ebooks* and map the *Ebooks* partition to it.
 1. Create a folder *C:\Users\johndoe\VirtualBox VMs* and map the *Windows Virtual Machines* partition to it.
 1. Set permissions for the *Data* partition so that only *admin* and *johndoe* can access it.
-1. Connect to the internet, download and install *Norton Security* and all security updates.
+1. Connect to the internet and install your security software.
 1. Install all outstanding Windows 10 updates.
+1. Install and activate any non-free software which you previously deactivated (ie. Microsoft Office).
 1. Download and install the driver and software for your printer.

-## Install Software
+## Install Open-Source Software

 1. Visit [Ninite](https://ninite.com/ "Ninite") and download and install the following software.
  *Note: Keep the Ninite installer download.
 You can use it to update all these applications